 If you want to compare all 10 plan options at once, you can request a free plan comparison online today.

-There are 9 different benefits that Medigap policies can cover.
-Each plan has a different combination of those benefits.
-Plan F has the most coverage and is the only one that includes all 9 benefits.
-Plan A has the fewest benefits.
+There are 9 different standardized benefits that Medigap policies can cover — 4 basic benefits that each plan must cover, plus 5 additional benefits.
+Each plan has a different combination.
+Plan F is the only one that covers all 9 benefits.
+Plan A, on the other hand, covers only the 4 basic benefits.

 Learn more about the basic benefits that Medicare Supplement insurance plans can cover.